facebookarchive/caffe2/_docs/char-rnn.md

 OTNOUS:
 Ot of your vese the hisghts ank our he wirmshe so ir demand!
 If lorst in and envire lake's Remans a weaker your with a am do entice, I his still.

+DEBUG:char_rnn:Loss since last report: 48.8397690892
+DEBUG:char_rnn:Smooth loss: 50.3314862722
+Characters Per Second: 8379
+Iterations Per Second: 335
 ```

 As you let it run for a while, it will eventually begin to form into real words and understandable sentences.
+Let it run while we check out some other parameters.

 ### Using Your GPU and the Other Options